klen/pytest-aio/README.rst

 Usage
 =====

-When installed the plugin run all your async test functions/fixtures.
+When installed the plugin runs all your async test functions/fixtures.

 .. code-block:: python

     async def test_async():
         assert True

+No need to mark your async tests.
+Just run pytest as is.

-By default each test function will be run with asyncio, trio, curio backends consistently (only if trio/curio are available).
+By default each test function will be run with asyncio, trio, curio backends consistently (only if trio/curio are installed).
 But you can customise the libraries for all your tests creating the global fixture:

 .. code-block:: python